-There are many definitions of giftedness in the literature and one of them quoted by Heward and Orlansky (1980) stetes that:
+There are many definitions of giftedness in the literature and one of them quoted by Heward and Orlansky (1980) states:

-‘Gifted and talented children means children, and whenever applicable, youth who are identified at the preschool, elementary or secondary level as possessing demonstrated or potential abilities that give evidence of high performance capacity in areas such as intellectual, creative, specific, academic or leadership ability, or in the performing and visual arts, and who by reason thereof require services or activities out ordinarily provided by the school.’
+‘Gifted and talented children means children, and whenever applicable, youth who are identified at the preschool, elementary, or secondary level as possessing demonstrated or potential abilities that give evidence of high-performance capacity in areas such as intellectual, creative, specific, academic or leadership ability, or the performing and visual arts, and who by reason thereof require services or activities out ordinarily provided by the school.’

 Withly (1972) defined the gifted as those whose performance in any valuable line of human activity is consistently or repeatedly remarkable.

-Agreeing with this same philosophy, public law 81-230 section 506 of the United State defines the gifted as follows:
+Agreeing with this same philosophy, public law 81-230 section 506 of the United States defines the gifted as follows:

-Gifted and Talented children are those identified by professionally qualified person.
-Who by virtue of understanding abilities are capable of high performance?
+Gifted and Talented children are identified by a qualified person who is well-professional and who by virtue of understanding abilities, is capable of high performance.

-These children require differentiated educational programmes and services beyond those normally provided by the regular school programme in order to realize their contribution to self and society.
+These children require programmed educational programs and services beyond those normally provided by the reprogramming program to realize their contribution to self and society.

 Contributory Factors and Prevalence of Giftedness

-Evidence from some longitudinal studies and the study of outstanding individuals has led to the conclusion that giftedness has a generic basis.
+Evidence from some longitudinal studies and the study of outstanding individuals has led to the conclusion that giftedness has a genetic basis.

 A study of seven hundred identical twins and five hundred fraternal twins reported by Nichols (1965) found very high correlations to justly his conclusion that up to 70% of performance in gifted children is due to heredity.

-There is also considerate evidence of the importance of the environment.
-The influence of the parents, teachers and the school are also very important.
+There is also considerable evidence of the importance of the environment.
+The influence of the parents, teachers, and the school is also very important.

-On the part of the gifted individual, willingness to invest time, effort and the ability to learn new things rapidly have been found to be very important.
+On the part of the gifted individual, willingness to invest time, and effort and the ability to learn new things rapidly are very important.